Flower - Carnation (signifies deep love and fidelity)

 Prune Breakfast Month was started by the California Prune Board - now called the California Dried Plum Board.

 National Soup Month - The most well-known soup in America is Campbells.
+I rarely eat canned soup, but use a lot of it in recipes.
+You can find many recipes that used canned soup online.

 International Coffee Gourmet Month Save money and time by making your own gourmet coffee at home.
 There are mixes available but you can make your own using these Recipes.
 For using coffee in desserts see INeedCoffee.
 Also see Coffee Quotes.